Kellyanne Conway: 'Nobody likes' policy separating migrant kids at the border

 "If the Democrats are serious, and if a lot of Republicans are serious, they'll come together.
 They won't just talk about just this week, just the Dreamers, or just the wall, or just catch and release.
 It's all of the above," Conway said.

-Separating migrant families is a policy announced by the Trump administration this spring.
+Separating migrant families is a policy announced by the Trump administration this spring, and the White House has not identified any law that specifically requires it.
 "If you are smuggling a child then we will prosecute you, and that child will be separated from you as required by law," Attorney General Jeff Sessions said in May.
 "If you don't like that, then don't smuggle children over our border."

 Conway indicated some agreement with the idea that many migrants are using their children as bargaining chips in their efforts to enter the U.S. illegally.